freerange/cotech-presentation/presentation.md

 ^
 - I joined as the 6th member in 2010
-- Which started the slow leak of 4 of those members out of the organisation
+- Which signalled the start of 4 members leaving the organisation
 - 3 even went as far as emigrating!

 ---